Proc3ssZer0/Harmony-Music-improved/README.md

 <a name="english"></a>
 ## English

-**Glazed** is a high-performance, cross-platform music player focused on extreme fluidity, macOS-inspired aesthetics, and a "debloated" core.
+**Glazed music** is a high-performance, cross-platform music player focused on extreme fluidity, macOS-inspired aesthetics, and a "debloated" core.
 Built with Flutter, it’s designed to provide a seamless experience across all desktop and mobile platforms.

 ### ✨ Features
 * **macOS Aesthetic:** Clean, "glassmorphism" UI inspired by modern desktop designs.